mckennatim/demiot/client/ngrxrt/README.md

 todo - production build, routes, test, store

 ==stackoverflow==
+===getting mqtt to work in angular2===
+Mqtt is a barebones messaging protocol that's starting to get used a lot in IOT.
+On the leg from the server to the browser it rides on top of Websockets.
+In a plain javascript app this code works fine

+    import * as mqtt from 'mqtt';
+    var client = mqtt.connect('ws://10.0.1.100:3333')
+    client.on('connect', function() {
+      console.log('maybe connected up here')
+      client.subscribe(statu)
+      client.publish('presence', 'Web Client is alive..
+Test Ping! ');
+    })

+on the server showing:

+    Pkt $SYS/ryFCT62G/new/clients mqttjs_d3e6bb51
+    Pkt presence Web Client is alive..
+Test Ping!

+When I try to use this in an angular2 app with some variation of the following...

+    export class MqttComponent {
+      public client: any;
+      public deviceId = 'CYURD001';
+      public statu = this.deviceId + '/status';
+      constructor(){
+        console.log(this.client)
+        var self = this;
+        this.client = mqtt.connect('ws://10.0.1.100:3333')
+        this.client.on('connect', function(){
+          console.log('maybe connected');
+          self.client.subscribe(this.statu)
+          self.client.publish('presence', 'Web Client is alive..
+Test Ping! ');
+        });
+      }

+It connect but after about 5 seconds it disconnects.
+This code gives me browser_adapter errors `Cannot convert undefined or null to object`.
+Moving `mqtt.connect` outside the class causes the same error from `zone.js:260`.
+Both seem to come from ZoneTask.invoke.

+How can I use an outside library with an async protocol in angular2?

+====answer====
+I'm takin the dog dumbass. `self.client.subscribe(this.statu)` should be `self.client.subscribe(self.statu)`

 ===getting a super simple webpack ng2 starter to work===

 I appreciate all the work that has gone into webpack-starter but my mind needs something simpler.
 This was how I got started with webpack using react and redux.
 I want to build slowly from the basics.